klippa-app/go-pdfium/README.md

   close the instance, this could be solved by not re-using instances
 - Some platform specific quirks that have been implemented in PDFium (for example for Windows and MacOS) won't work because the WebAssembly build is compiled as Linux

+Please be aware that Wazero comes with the `Apache License 2.0` license.

 #### Getting started (WebAssembly)